 The fact that this comrade, who had served the people and upheld the proletarian line against attacks for so long, did not see eir decision as a disagreement in political line makes no sense.
 The MIM line is very clear that our strategic confidence comes from the 80% of the world’s people who have a material interest predominately opposed to imperialism.
 Mao Zedong said that the imperialists were paper tigers, and proved in practice what that meant; that they are dangerous on the surface, but will collapse in the face of organized peoples’ power.
 So clearly the comrade had disagreements with Maoist political line.

-Knowing what this comrade knew, the lie ey told, perhaps to emself, about not disagreeing with us politically can only be explained as an excuse to do what this persyn subjectively wanted to do.
-If they were being honest with us they might have said something like "i feel that my life will be happier, more fulfilling, more rewarding by abandoning the struggle against oppression and imperialism."
-And i know what you're thinking, what kind of sick mind could think that?
+Knowing what this comrade knew, the lie ey told, perhaps to emself, about not disagreeing with us politically, can only be explained as an excuse to do what this persyn subjectively wanted to do.
+If ey was being honest with us ey might have said something like “i feel that my life will be happier, more fulfilling, more rewarding by abandoning the struggle against oppression and imperialism.”
+And i know what you’re thinking, what kind of sick mind could think that?
 Well, we are surrounded by sick minds, present company included.
 Here in the belly of the beast, to seek out and uphold a proletarian position takes real effort and fortitude.
 It is going against all we are taught.
 And that is why this struggle to transform society is dialectically a struggle to transform ourselves.
-All the self-help books and therapy sessions cannot transform us in to the new socialist humyns we are striving to be.
+All the self-help books and therapy sessions cannot transform us into the new socialist humyns we are striving to be.
 Only revolution can transform us to the point that we have eliminated this sickness.

 This book purports to be a philosophical exposition into the terrain of Marxism-Leninism-Maoism, a science that has been forged in revolutionary practice.
 And as it’s title aptly describes, it focuses on the dialectical relationship between continuity and rupture in the development of humyn knowledge through the scientific method.
 A method which can be applied to society just as it can to oceans or plants.
 The author counters those who deny this.